Barrick Gold to sell stake in Massawa project to Teranga for up to $430 million

 Gold miners have notched transactions worth more than $30 billion this year as they seek to replace dwindling reserves and win back investors.

-Teranga said it plans to combine the Massawa project with its flagship Sabodlala gold project, creating a low-cost mid-tier producer with higher production and lower costs.
+Teranga said it plans to combine the Massawa project with its flagship Sabodala gold project, creating a low-cost mid-tier producer with higher production and lower costs.

+The company will invest up to $10 million to begin processing ore from Massawa in the second half of next year, Young said.

+Barrick can increase its stake in Teranga after 18 months according to a standstill agreement reached by the companies.

-Reporting by Arunima Kumar in Bengaluru; and Jeff Lewis in Toronto; Editing by Shinjini Ganguli and Nick Zieminski
+Reporting by Arunima Kumar in Bengaluru; and Jeff Lewis in Toronto; Editing by Shinjini Ganguli and Nick Macfie